 Meet Lily, a generic pretty blonde who is totally pretty, but totally doesn’t think she’s pretty, but who her friends and family constantly tell she’s pretty but she’s totally so modest that she will never admit that she’s pretty.
 Lily falls for the hunky broody guy with all the tattoos who is apparently handsome, but all I know about him is that he has tattoos and an ‘angular’ face.
-Lily also has a Dad, who is apparently a human rights lawyer (although in the novel, the descriptions of his cases sound like White Collar crime to me…) who constantly uses his daughter’s ‘hacking’ skills to violate people’s human rights…like privacy…to win cases.
-But apparently he’s a totally stand up guy.
+Lily also has a Dad, who is apparently a human rights lawyer (although in the novel, the descriptions of his cases sound like White Collar crime to me…) who constantly uses his daughter’s ‘hacking’ skills to violate people’s human rights to win cases.
+But apparently, he’s a totally stand up guy.
 His name is Ed.
 That’s all I know about him.

-These humans live in an alternate future where healthcare is no longer free, and struggling ‘human rights’ lawyers can apparently afford to live in Temple and go out for dinner every night.
-Lily tells us that her Dad isn’t wealthy, so in order to live the way they do (new phones and laptops for Christmas?) this alterna-London must be very different to the one I lived in!
+These humans live in an alternate future where healthcare is no longer free and struggling ‘human rights’ lawyers can apparently afford to live in Temple and go out for dinner every night.
+Lily tells us that her Dad isn’t wealthy, so in order to live the way they do (new phones and laptops for Christmas?) this alternate-London must be very different to the one I lived in!
 Set primarily within the boundaries of the London Wall, it turns out that every myth and legend you’ve ever heard about is real.
 Literally, every single one.
-It’s like Lucy Inglis took a crow bar to the top of her novel, prised it open, and just shoveled that shit in there.
+It’s like Lucy Inglis took a crowbar to the top of her novel, prised it open, and just shovelled that shit in there.
 She introduces so many characters who are only in the novel for a page that I just didn’t know who was who anymore!
 There was just too much information with too little actually happening.

 I was going to write more, and have a good old rant, but I thought to myself once again…why?
 Why waste even one more precious second of my life on this absolute piece of crap.
 If anyone reads this review, please do yourself a favour, never, never, ever read this book.